USDA-FSA/fsa-design-system/components/spinbox/index.md

 ## Usage

 {% capture usage_do %}
-* A form requires a numeric value to be input by the User
+* When a form field requires a numeric value to be input by the User
-* The User would benefit from incrementing a numeric value by a predefined amount
+* If the User would benefit from incrementing a numeric value by a predefined amount
-* The User would benefit from incrementing a numeric value that uses decimal places
+* If the User would benefit from incrementing a numeric value that uses decimal places
 {% endcapture %}

 {% capture usage_dont %}